 The bottom line is just to try new things.
 You can be calculated about it by surveying your campers, parents and staff, but in the end you need to pull the trigger and just do it.

-If you’re leadership is all about not rocking the boat, and doing what you’ve always done because it works, I believe that business is being operated on borrowed time.
+If your leadership is all about not rocking the boat, and doing what you’ve always done because it works, I believe your business is being operated on borrowed time.
 The camps that adapt and create new experiences will be the ones that are going to thrive in the long-term.
 The world is changing rapidly, and unless you have a very specific niche that your camp caters to, changing, improving, innovating with the times will serve you well.

 If Disney had been a company that simply rested on their laurels and was afraid to change, adapt and improve, their story would be that of a theme park which used to be amazing and full of potential, and not the multi-billion dollar company (one that brings so much joy to people) it is today.